 - Where do you deliver?

-- We ship to everywhere in Canada, the US, Europe, and beyond.
-Please call us to organise any international deliveries.
+- We ship to everywhere in Canada, the US, the UK, Europe, Australia and beyond.
+Please call us to organize any international deliveries.

 - How long will my order take to be delivered?